All Episodes

 Well, that's just a fact.

-So then she lies to the FBI and the American people about it, as we just played James Comey, and James Comey said everything basically she told us is was not true, and that she lied repeatedly.
+So then she lies to the FBI and the American people about it, as we just played James Comey.

-Anyway, so after being confronted by investigators some years later, your son had destroyed a a laptop camera and a memory card containing the photos.
+Anyway, so after being confronted by investigators some years later, your son had destroyed a laptop camera and a memory card containing the photos.

 Is that true?

-He was indicted but he wasn't convicted of that.
+He was indicted, but he wasn't convicted of that.

 What does that tell you?

-For me I can tell you I'm screaming about that.
+For me, I can tell you I'm screaming about that.

-I'm I feel that the double standard is there.
+I feel that the double standard is there.

-My son has accepted responsibility uh for what he's done and is and and is going to accept the time that he's been given by the judge um and to see that someone that's going to be going forward for the president of the United States and is is not even going to be held accountable it's a double standard.
+And to see that someone that's going to be going forward for the president of the United States is not even going to be held accountable, it's a double standard.

-To me it's a clear double standard.
+To me, it's a clear double standard.

 I have no doubt in my mind.

-Alright so what do we do here, Greg?
+All right, so what do we do here, Greg?

-I mean first of all did he know that these were classified areas?
+I mean, first of all, did he know that these were classified areas?

 Did he do it on purpose?